indiana-university/rivet-rfcs/text/0001-vanilla-js-components.md

 #### Potential progressive enhancement stumbling blocks
 There are a couple of potential pain points we could see implementing progressively-enhanced JavaScript components this way.

-1. A flash of unstyled content that becomes hidden after the JavaScript is loaded will be visible on slower connections.
+1. A flash of un-styled content that becomes hidden after the JavaScript is loaded will be visible on slower connections.
 1. There will be an increased amount of engineering effort to write components this way.

 ### Manual vs. automatic initialization